History of Pomerania (1933–1945): World War II (1939–1945)

-The dispute between Germany and Poland over rights to Free City of Danzig and land transit through the Polish Corridor to the exclave of East Prussia, served as Hitler's pretext for Nazi Germany's invasion of Poland, which commenced on September 1, 1939.
+The dispute between Germany and Poland over rights to the Free City of Danzig and land transit through the Polish Corridor to the exclave of East Prussia, served as Hitler's pretext for Germany's invasion of Poland, which commenced on September 1, 1939.
 The strategy of the Nazi government was to temporarily divide Poland with Stalin's Soviet Union, formalized in the Molotov–Ribbentrop Pact.
-In the longer perspective, the Nazis aimed to expand the German "Lebensraum" in the East, to exploit soil, oil, minerals and workforce from the lands of the Slavs, turning them into a race of slaves destined to serve the German 1,000-year Reich and its master race.
+In the longer perspective, the Nazis aimed to expand the German Lebensraum in the East, to exploit soil, oil, minerals and workforce from the lands of the Slavs, turning them into a race of slaves destined to serve the German 1,000-year Reich and its master race.
 The fate of other peoples of these territories, notably Jews, ethnic Poles and Gypsies, was to be annihilation and deportation during the Holocaust.

 Deportation of the Pomeranian Jews

-In 1933, about 7,800 Jews lived in the Province of Pomerania, of which a third lived in Stettin.
+In 1933, about 7,800 Jews lived in the province of Pomerania, of which a third lived in Stettin.
 The other two thirds were living all over the province, Jewish communities numbering more than 200 people were in Stettin, Kolberg, Lauenburg, and Stolp.
 When the Nazis started to terrorize Jews, many emigrated.
 Twenty weeks after the Nazis seized power, the number of Jewish Pomeranians had already dropped by eight percent.

 Besides the repressions Jews had to endure in all Nazi Germany, including the destruction of the Pomeranian synagogues on November 9, 1938 (Reichskristallnacht), all male Stettin Jews were deported to Oranienburg concentration camp after this event and kept there for several weeks.

 On February 12 and 13, 1940, the remaining 1,000 to 1,300 Jews from all the Stettin Region, regardless of sex, age and health, were deported from Stettin and Schneidemühl to the Lublin Reservation, that had been set up following the Nisko Plan in occupied Poland.
 Among the deported were intermarried non-Jewish women.
 The deportation was carried out in an inhumane manner.
 Despite low temperatures, the carriages were not heated.
 No food had been allowed to be taken along.
 The property left behind was liquidated.
 Up to 300 people perished from the deportation itself.
 In the Lublin area under Kurt Engel's regime, the people were subject to inhumane treatment, starvation and murder.
 Only a few survived the war.

 Regarding the Jewish community from the Schneidemühl area, JewishGen with reference to research by Peter Simonstein Cullman says that the widespread belief of the Schneidemühl Jews being deported along with the Jews from all the Stettin Region is contradicted by the respective files in the Bundesarchiv and USHMM archives.
 While there were indeed such orders and Jews from the Schneidemühl area were rounded up after 15 February, an intervention of the Association of Jews in Germany (Reichsvereinigung) resulted in a change of the Nazi plans on 21 February: instead of deportation to the Generalgouvernement like the Stettin Jews, these people were to be deported to places within the Altreich.
 Deportations to transit and death camps followed.